-As Drucker1 (2010) noted:
+As Drucker (2010) noted:

 Very few people work by themselves and achieve results by themselves-a few great artists, a few great scientists, a few good athletes.
 Most people work with others and are effective with other people.
-This is true whether they are members of an organization or are independently employed.
-Managing yourself requires taking responsibility for relationships with others. (p.
-26)
+This is true whether they are members of an organization or

-The concept of mindset is an excellent source of how a manager can consciously work with others, both individually and through teams, to generate and secure energy.
-Managers need to furnish those with whom they work positive feedback and praise for effective efforts and results.
-In return, managers will gain positive emotions and an "upbeat" feeling that regenerates their energy.
+The concept of mindset is an excellent source for how a principal can consciously work with others-both individually and through teams (e.g., PLC's), committees, and other groups-to generate and secure energy.
+Principals need to furnish those with whom they work positive feedback and praise for effective efforts and results.
+In return, principals will gain positive emotions and an "upbeat" feeling that regenerates their energy.

-The Arbinger Institute (2016) provides an excellent source for the application of mindset by managers through the concepts of inward and outward mindsets.
-The outward mindset manager perceives the efforts in work completed by individuals and teams as crucially important and meaningful.
-The manager demonstrating an outward mindset provides positive feedback through praise and gives the individuals with whom he/she works specific feedback on their performance.
-The outward mindset represents the manager coaching people in a positive manner to help them improve and effectively meet challenges which may be difficult for them.
-Application of the outward mindset results in managers being regenerated through the positive feelings they receive from those with whom they work.
+The Arbinger Institute (2016) provides an excellent source for the application of mindset by principals through the concepts of inward and outward mindsets.
+The outward mindset principal perceives the efforts in work completed by teachers, teams, and others as crucially important and meaningful.
+The principal demonstrating an outward mindset provides positive feedback through praise and recognition and gives the individuals and groups with whom he/she works specific feedback on their performance.
+The outward mindset, for example, represents the principal coaching teachers in a positive manner to help them improve and effectively meet challenges which may be difficult for them.
+Application of the outward mindset results in principals being regenerated through the positive feelings they receive from those stakeholders (including students) with whom they interact.

-The inward mindset manager is egotistical, self-centered, and has little concern for others in the work environment.
-The inward mindset manager has very little, or no, consideration of the wants, needs, and psychological support of others with whom she/he works.
-Positive feelings are not received by the manager, and energy is not recognized.
-Figure 1 represents a comparison between the inward and outward mindsets as applied to managers.
+The inward mindset principal is egotistical, self-centered, and has little concern for others in the work environment.
+The inward mindset principal has very little, or no, consideration of the wants, needs, and psychological support needed of others with whom she/he works.
+Positive feelings are not received by the principal, and energy is not recognized.
+Figure 1 represents a comparison between the inward and outward mindsets as applied to principals.